jorisheijkant/zeeschuimer-decoder/README.md

 # Zeeschuimer decoder
 This tool converts the Zeeschuimer data from the [Zeeschuimer website](https://www.zeeschuimer.nl/) to a readable CSV file.
 It's opinionated, as in that it only converts certain data in order to keep files small and managable.

-In the future, the script might not work as intended anymore, as the Zeeschuimer data structure might change.
+In the future, the script might not work as intended anymore, as the Zeeschuimer/social media data structures might change.

 ## Prerequisites
 In order to run this script you need Python.
 If you do not have Python installed, download it [here](https://www.python.org/).